CiroArtigot/nextjs-cookie-consent-manager/README.md

 ```

-Then you can use it on your NextJS Layouts:
+Then you can use the component on your NextJS layouts:

 ```tsx
 import CookieAlert from 'components/CookieConsent'